Ryūkyū-koku kyū-ki: Selection of the information to be published

-The preface of the Ryūkyū-koku kyū-ki mentions that the Ruucuu-kuku juree-ci (Ryūkyū-koku yurai-ki) includes “the relation of many facts in relation with China or Yamato (Japan), including some that are redundant, and others that are not worth being mentioned into a book”.
-Indeed, the Ruucuu-kuku juree-ci (Ryūkyū-koku yurai-ki) describes the origins of many rites in China and Japan.
+The preface of the Ryūkyū-koku kyū-ki mentions that the Ryūkyū-koku yurai-ki includes “the relation of many facts in relation with China or Yamato (Japan), including some that are redundant, and others that are not worth being mentioned into a book”.
+Indeed, the Ryūkyū-koku yurai-ki describes the origins of many rites in China and Japan.
 The editors of the Ryūkyū-koku kyū-ki mention that they do not wish to repeat those facts.
 The Ryūkyū-koku kyū-ki was written at a time when the Ryūkyū Kingdom has finally got over its invasion by the Satsuma Domain, has put order into its domination by the Shimazu clan and is claiming once again its status of independent kingdom.
 This is the reason why it wants to confirm its own history and origins by the redaction of several books (official histories and chorographies), in order to affirm its personality, its ryūkyūanity.
-It is then, when compared with the Ruucuu-kuku juree-ci (Ryūkyū-koku yurai-ki), a book that permits to understand what the government at the time considered as ryūkyūanity.
+It is then, when compared with the Ryūkyū-koku yurai-ki, a book that permits to understand what the government at the time considered as ryūkyūanity.